seanPruss/sneederland/README.md

 > [!IMPORTANT]
 > Clone the repo into the home directory.
 The installer script assumes that's
-> the repo is located on your machine.
+> where the repo is located on your machine.

 ```bash
 cd